koto-lang/koto/docs/language/tuples.md

 ## Tuple Mutability

-While tuples have a fixed structure, mutable values contained in the tuple (like lists) can still be modified.
+While tuples have a fixed structure and its contained elements can't be replaced, mutable value types (like lists) can be modified while they're contained in tuples.

 ```koto
 # A Tuple containing two lists